hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Spead up usage for general case, with partial Cell ReCalculation by default, with full recalculation triggered only if cells in view trigger a recursion error.

+Show a processing status message from \_cdraw\_data before _cdata_update is called.
+This ensures that if cdata_update is forced to trigger time consuming calculations, then user sees the processing status message.